1. WHAT IS THE GET HEALTHY SERVICE?

-The Get Healthy Information and Coaching Service® (Get Healthy Service) is a free telephone service staffed by qualified health coaches aimed at supporting adults make lifestyle changes regarding:
+The Get Healthy Information and Coaching Service® (Get Healthy Service) is a free phone-based coaching service aimed at supporting adults make lifestyle changes regarding:

 - Healthy eating

 - How to reach and maintain a healthy weight and